Kotlin/kotlinx.coroutines/core/kotlinx-coroutines-core/README.md

 and [newCoroutineContext] function to write user-defined coroutine builders that work with these debugging facilities.

+This module provides a special CoroutineContext type [TestCoroutineCoroutineContext][kotlinx.coroutines.experimental.test.TestCoroutineContext] that allows the writer of code that contains Coroutines with delays and timeouts to write non-flaky unit-tests for that code allowing these tests to terminate in near zero time.
+See the documentation for this class for more information.

 # Package kotlinx.coroutines.experimental

 General-purpose coroutine builders, contexts, and helper functions.